-Personnel Department heads

-(1) Understand if and how budgeting policies might be creating gender biases.

-(2) Unpack resource needs to serve men and women smallholders.

-(3) Understand how budgeting can be used to mainstream gender.
+- 1. Understand if and how budgeting policies might be creating gender biases. - 2.
+Unpack resource needs to serve men and women smallholders. - 3.
+Understand how budgeting can be used to mainstream gender.

-Utilizing this tool will require access to or understanding of prior years' budgets and data.
-Availability of the finance or accounting team will be required.
-Availability of a gender advisor or expert will be beneficial If there are terms which are unclear refer to the Gender concepts glossary or consult your Gender Advisor.
+- 1. Utilizing this tool will require access to or understanding of prior years' budgets and data. - 2.
+Availability of the finance or accounting team will be required. - 3.
+Availability of a gender advisor or expert will be beneficial - 4.
+If there are terms which are unclear refer to the Gender concepts glossary or consult your Gender Advisor.